openSUSE/obs-service-tar_scm/TESTING.md

 `$PATH` it actually invokes `scm-wrapper`, which logs the VCS invocation before continuing.

+### Persistence between test runs

+The test fixtures create working directories for each test representing a (fake) check-out of a build service package, and each test invokes `tar_scm` on this working directory.
+The directory persists between tests to simulate real world use.

+Similarly, a fake `$HOME` directory is created, in which source repositories may be cached upon cloning from the (fake) upstream repository, and again, this `$HOME` directory is persisted between tests in order to simulate real world use.

+All these directories can be found under `tests/tmp/`.

+Upon a successful test run, these persisted directories are cleaned up.
+However, if the run fails, they are left behind for debugging.
+In this case, you may need to `rm -rf tests/tmp` prior to the next test run, otherwise you may get errors like `Invalid revision range` when a brand new repository history is constructed which conflicts with the previous run.

 ## PEP8 checking

 There's also a `pep8` rule for checking